Bisection

-Line DE bisects line AB at D, line EF is a perpendicular bisector of segment AD at C, and line EF is the interior bisector of right angle AED.
+Line segment DE bisects line segment AB at point D, line segment EF is a perpendicular bisector of line segment AD at point C, and line segment EF is the interior bisector of right angle AED.

 In geometry, bisection is the division of something into two equal or congruent parts (having the same shape and size).
 Usually it involves a bisecting line, also called a bisector.
-The most often considered types of bisectors are the segment bisector, a line that passes through the midpoint of a given segment, and the angle bisector, a line that passes through the apex of an angle (that divides it into two equal angles).
+The most often considered types of bisectors are the line segment bisector, a line that passes through the midpoint of a given line segment, and the angle bisector, a line that passes through the vertex of an angle (that divides it into two equal angles).

 In three-dimensional space, bisection is usually done by a bisecting plane, also called the bisector.